jackc/pgx/README.md

 and type mapping between PostgreSQL and Go.
 These underlying packages can be used to implement alternative drivers, proxies, load balancers, logical replication clients, etc.

+The current release of pgx `v4` requires Go modules.
+Checkout and vendor branch `v3` to use the previous version.

 ## Example Usage

 ```go